-HECVAT was created by the Higher Education Information Security Council (HEISC) Shared Assessments Working Group, in collaboration with Internet2 and REN-ISAC by crowdsourcing various vendor assessments and analyzing which regulations worked best for different higher education situations.
+HECVAT was created by the Higher Education Information Security Council (HEISC) Shared Assessments Working Group in collaboration with Internet2 and REN-ISAC by crowdsourcing various vendor assessments and analyzing which regulations worked best for different higher ed situations.

 HECVAT allows higher education security teams to operate more efficiently, by helping ensure that cloud services are appropriately assessed for security and privacy needs, including those unique to higher education institutions.

-A number of cloud providers such as Google have already completed the HECVAT questionnaire and provide their assessments on the Cloud Broker Index (CBI).
+Several cloud providers, such as Google, have completed the HECVAT questionnaire and provided their HECVAT assessments on the Cloud Broker Index (CBI).

 The CBI provides an up-to-date list of vendors who have willingly shared their complete HECVAT, allowing security assessors at colleges and universities to use the posted assessment, saving both sides time.

-HECVAT is important because higher education institutions are heavily reliant on outsourcing and on-sourcing, introducing potential vendor risk.
+HECVAT is important because higher education institutions rely heavily on outsourcing and on-sourcing, introducing potential vendor risk.

-- Cost savings: Many vendors benefit from economies of scale and are able to offer a good or service at a lower cost than you would be able to internally.
+- Cost savings: Many vendors offer goods or services at a lower cost than if they were processed internally.

 - American University